DiegoG1019/WebWatcher/README.md

 Once the bot is up and running, type /help

+### Output channels
+This project is hardwired to sink logs and WCT data into specific channels.
+- The WCT Channel Id is in WitchCultTranslationsWatcher class as a `const`
+- The log channel id is in `Program.cs` in the log configuration Chain Call Make sure to comment the registration of WCT Watcher and Telegram Bot sinks, or else you will face plenty of errors.
+Alternatively, you can add your bot to channels you own and use their Id instead.

+### Watch Routines

 In order to make more Watch routines, simply create a class that implements IWebWatcher and register it along the others in `Program.cs`
 (I'm in the works of making it attribute reflection based, but that's on hold for now)

+### Bot commands

 In order to make more Bot commands, simply make a new class that implements `IBotCommand` and decorate it with the `BotCommand` attribute.
 Nothing else needs to be done.
 You can even replace /help and /start, as all commands are loaded first and then, if they're not found, they're defaulted.
 If they're found, yours will be used instead.

+### Run as a service
+In order to run this app as a service, take a look at the `WebWatcher.service` systemd service file template
+Commands:
+1. `nano WebWatcher/WebWatcher.service` use `sudo` if doing it through another user, to edit the service file
+2. `sudo chmod 7xx WebWatcher/DiegoG.WebWatcher` to make sure the file is executable
+3. `sudo chown USERID -R WebWatcher` to make sure the entire directory is owned by the user owning the service
+4. `sudo cp WebWatcher/WebWatcher.service /etc/systemd/system/` to throw the file into the service files directory
+5. `sudo systemctl daemon-reload` to make sure your file is visible
+6. `sudo systemctl start WebWatcher` to start the service
+8. OPTIONAL: After a few seconds, `sudo systemctl status WebWatcher` to verify the status of the service.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.